mmiguerodriguez/diamondcloud/README.md

-This is the private repository for Diamond Cloud
+# Diamond Cloud

+We are better than Obama.